iterorganization/IMAS-ParaView/docs/source/training_jorek.rst

 .. |ico1| image:: images/rotate_axis.png

 #.
 The JOREK grid uses a combined finite-element and Fourier-series discretization.
 Bicubic finite elements describe fields in the poloidal plane, while a Fourier series handles variation in the toroidal direction.
-The standard GGD reader cannot process this grid structure natively, therefore, the JOREK reader was made available to load the JOREK datasets.
+The standard GGD reader cannot process this grid structure, therefore, the JOREK reader was made available to load JOREK datasets.
 To load it, navigate to *Sources > IMAS Tools* and select the JOREK Reader.
 #.
 Instead of loading the data set by entering the URI, we will now manually input the required fields.
 To do so, select the ``Enter pulse, run, ..`` option in the Data entry URI dropdown.
 Fill in the following fields, and then press ``Apply`` to load the URI:

    .. list-table::